denoland/deno/std/manual.md

 TypeScript also use these libraries (`Deno.compile()` and `Deno.bundle()`).

 But if you want to compile or bundle TypeScript for some other runtime, you may want to override the default libraries.
-In order to do this, the runtime APIs support the `lib` property in the compiler options.
-For example, if you had TypeScript code that is destined for the browser, you would want to use the TypeScript `"dom"` library:
+To do this, the runtime APIs support the `lib` property in the compiler options.
+For example, if you had TypeScript code that is destined for the browser, you would want to use the TypeScript `"dom"`
+library:

 ```ts
 const [errors, emitted] = await Deno.compile(